 This resource explains what landlords can do with personal property that tenants leave behind when they move or are evicted.
 It describes when it is legal for a landlord to take a tenant’s belongings, what a landlord can do with the belongings of a tenant who dies, and what some of the rules are for a tenant who lives in a mobile or land lease home.

 A care home is a rented home that provides health care services, attendant care services, or help with daily living.
-This booklet explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
+This publication explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
 It covers topics such as information packages, tenancy agreements, rent, services, and evictions.

 This resource offers basic information about what tenants need to do if they do not want to move out or be evicted, what happens at a Landlord and Tenant Board hearing, and where to get referral information in many languages.